 - 4.1 Except as outlined in section 3.
-Mayor, when the Mayor gives notice to the Clerk that they will be absent from the City, or is absent through illness, or their office is vacant, then the Deputy Mayor Emergencies/Ceremonial will act in the place of the Mayor, and while so acting, has and may exercise all the rights, powers and authority of the Head of Council.
-The function of the Deputy Mayor Emergencies/Ceremonial is for corporate/administrative purposes, and will be filled by two members by two members, three times per year by ward as Deputy Mayor and Alternate Deputy Mayor on a four month rotation. - 4.2 The rotation of the Deputy Mayor Emergencies/Ceremonial will be on a three times per year basis, determined by the Mayor in consultation with council prior to the start of each term of Council, subject to the provisions of section 4.1 and availability.
+Mayor, when the Mayor gives notice to the Clerk that they will be absent from the City, or is absent through illness, or their office is vacant, then the Deputy Mayor Emergencies/Ceremonial will act in the place of the Mayor.
+The function of the Deputy Mayor Emergencies/Ceremonial is for corporate/administrative purposes and will be filled by two members as Deputy Mayor and Alternate Deputy Mayor on a four-month rotation. - 4.2 The rotation of the Deputy Mayor Emergencies/Ceremonial will be determined by the Mayor in consultation with council prior to the start of each term of Council.